Build a Homelab server using an old laptop

 apt install -y wpasupplicant iw wireless-tools

-1. Configure the WIFI to connect to and save it; multiple networks can be configured (/etc/wpa_supplicant/wpa_supplicant.conf)
+1. Configure and save the WIFI to connect to; multiple can be configured (/etc/wpa_supplicant/wpa_supplicant.conf)

 1